 What To Do at the Scene of an Incident

 - Make sure everyone is safe.
-Call 000 immediately if you suspect anyone has been hurt or injured.
+Call 000 immediately if you suspect anyone is hurt or injured.

 - Take all reasonable steps to prevent further injury, loss or damage.
-Move out the way of flowing traffic and make the area safe by switching off car engines and removing obstructive or hazards debris if it’s safe to do so.
+Move out the way of traffic and switch off car engines.
+Remove obstructive or hazards debris if safe to do so.

 - Exchange details with any other drivers or witnesses to the incident.
-Details you should exchange include:
+Details to exchange include:

-- The registration numbers of all cars involved in the accident
+- Registration number of all cars involved in the accident

 - Record as much information as you can about the accident.
-The stress of car accidents can make it difficult to remember things later, so try and write down as much as you can early on as it will help you with your insurance claim.
-Some of the things to note include:
+The stress of car accidents can make it difficult to remember things later.
+So, try to write down as much as you can early on – it will help with your insurance claim.
+Some things to note include:

 - Date, time and exact location of the accident

-- Environmental conditions – for example, was it raining?
-Was it dark?
-Were there any activities or obstacles that obstructed vision or distracted the drivers?
+- Environmental conditions.
+For example, was it raining and/or dark, were there any activities or obstacles that obstructed vision or distracted the drivers?